The challenge of failing test cases

 - Videos will be created for only failed test cases

-- Locally at the machine on which you are running Ranorex Studio
+- Record locally on the machine where you are running Ranorex Studio

-- There are also settings regarding the quality and file size of the created videos allowing you to
+There are also settings for the quality and file size for the created videos:

 - Change the bitrate of videos